 Are your store-bought ornaments clashing with your tree this year?
 Maybe they’re starting to look a bit too flashy and you’re looking for some ways to bring some earthy vibes to your home.
-Are you looking to bring a bit of nature indoors this season?
+Are you looking to bring a bit of nature indoors this Christmas season?
 You know, in addition to the living tree that’s already taken over the family room!
-Or maybe you can’t have a real tree but want to somehow still have some nature tones this Christmas.
-Well, this compilation of Christmas ornaments from nature is perfect for you!
+Or maybe you can’t have a real tree but want to somehow still have some natural elements this Christmas.
+Well, this compilation of homemade natured themed Christmas ornaments is perfect for you!

-For these nature Christmas decorations, you can use ingredients from your own backyard to create beautiful and fun decorations.
+For these Christmas decorations from natural materials, you can use ingredients from your own backyard to create beautiful and fun decor.
 Not everyone keeps miniature trees, jars of buttons, and swaths of felt on hand for just such an occasion as once-a-year ornament-making.
 So using cheap, easy-to-find natural materials as bases, I’ve put together a list of ideas for really cool DIY Christmas ornaments from nature.
 These nature Christmas ornaments project ideas will supply your kids with a craft for later and get them outside for some fresh, crisp air too!

 Looking through the nature Christmas ornament ideas of today, I found a lot of cool ideas, many that outstripped the simple ornaments we used to make.
 I love how glitter and paint can turn practically anything into an ornament!
 Since our own crafting years were few, we rarely had a surplus of crafting supplies and mostly had to make do with what we could find.
 What was always readily available were things we could find in the yard, if there wasn’t already a foot of snow of course.
 Twigs, acorns, pine cones and the like were all readily available, and still can be turned into a fun craft activity for those chilly days stuck inside.
 I love our Christmas ornaments made from natural materials because they are extra special since we gathered the materials ourselves.